 22 Jan 2019 - 23 Jan 2019Wellcome Genome Campus Conference Centre

-The conference programme will highlight the most innovative and exciting aspects of large-area electronics (including printable, flexible or organic electronics), emerging technologies, their manufacture and the development of products incorporating large-area electronics (LAE).
+The conference programme will highlight the most innovative and exciting aspects of large-area electronics (including printable, flexible, plastic, organic and bio- electronics), emerging technologies, their manufacture and the development of products incorporating large-area electronics (LAE).